 |Knot strength (%)||35 - 50||30 - 35||30 - 40||55 - 60||60 - 65||55 - 65|

-* strength related to fibre fineness The data given in the table is for reference only.
+* strength related to fibre fineness.
+The data provided in the table are for reference only.

 For sheet and halyard lines

-- we recommend to use materials having low elongation, high strength and long service life
+- we recommend to use materials with low elongation, high strength and long service life

 - new high-tenacity materials like Dyneema® and Vectran are gaining importance for demanding racing applications